 There are three main types of reciprocating saws: cordless, electric, and pneumatic reciprocating saws.

-Cordless Reciprocating Saw – This type of reciprocating saw is battery-powered and will have a battery compartment located under the front of the tool (the area where the “handle” would be).
+Cordless Reciprocating Saw – This reciprocating saw is battery-powered and will have a battery compartment located under the front of the tool (where the “handle” would be).
 When the tool is run, you will use battery power to power the motor.
 This provides mobility and allows the user to cut in locations that would not be possible with an electric saw.

-–Electric Reciprocating Saw – This type of reciprocating saw has a cord and requires some electrical outlet to use it.
+Electric Reciprocating Saw – This type of reciprocating saw has a cord and requires some electrical outlet.
 The cord will run from under the front of the tool and into a back located compartment (again, this would be where the “handle” would be).
 The electrical saw will use electrical power to power the motor.

 When you are working with a reciprocating saw, there are some safety precautions that you should take.